Can You Survive If You Jump In A Free-Falling Elevator Just As It Hits The Ground?

 NO.

 No, you would definitely still sustain injuries.
-The severity of those injuries would depend on the height of your fall; the higher you fall from, the more acceleration and force of impact, which would increase the severity of your injuries.
+The severity of those injuries would depend on the height of your fall; the higher you fall, the more acceleration and force of impact, increasing the severity of your injuries.

-Also, if you jumped even a little before the elevator struck the ground, you would crack your head against the ceiling of the elevator, causing even more damage.
-Even if you jumped at the exact moment of impact, you would change your velocity only a small amount.
-This minute change in your velocity would be insignificant, in terms of the severity of injuries that you would sustain.
+Also, if you jumped even a little before the elevator struck the ground, you would crack your head against the elevator’s ceiling, causing even more damage.
+Even if you jumped at the exact moment of impact, you would change your velocity only a tiny amount.
+This minute change in your velocity would be insignificant regarding the severity of injuries you would sustain.

-After learning all that, don’t let anyone infect you with the idea that jumping in a free-falling elevator is some sort of fail-safe method to avoid injuries; there is absolutely no way that you can walk out of a disaster like that unscathed, unless you are just really, really lucky.
+After learning all that, don’t let anyone infect you with the idea that jumping in a free-falling elevator is some fail-safe method to avoid injuries; there is no way that you can walk out of a disaster like that unscathed unless you are just really, really lucky.
 However, don’t worry!
-Elevators are extremely safe.
-Don’t fret and enjoy the ride!
+Elevators are incredibly safe.
+Don’t fret, and enjoy the ride!

 References (click to expand)

-2. How to Survive an Elevator Free Fall - Live Science.
-Live Science
+2. How to Survive an Elevator Free Fall.